Azure/bicep-registry-modules/avm/res/compute/virtual-machine/README.md

 - Type: object
 - Default: `{}`

-### Parameter: `hostPoolName`

-Required if host pool registiration extension is used.
-Name of the host pool.

-- Required: No
-- Type: string
-- Default: `''`

 ### Parameter: `licenseType`

 Specifies that the image or disk that is being used was licensed on-premises.
 This element is only used for images that contain the Windows Server operating system.